16241 North Florida Avenue,

 Cartoons by Randy Glasbergen, displayed with special permission from glasbergen.com

 A passive activity involves the conduct of any trade or business in which you do not materially participate.
 For example, if you have an interest in a limited partnership and the partnership generates income, it is likely that your share of partnership income will be classified as passive.
 In addition, real estate rental activities are generally considered passive activities.

 Caution: There are special rules if you actively participate in a passive real estate rental activity.

-Generally, a loss from a passive activity cannot simply be deducted outright on your personal income tax return; rather, a passive loss can only be used to offset passive income.
+Generally, a loss from a passive activity cannot simply be deducted outright on your personal income tax return; instead, a passive loss can only be used to offset passive income.
 Accordingly, if you have passive activity losses, you may be able to take advantage of the offset provisions by creating passive income.
-In effect, you will have created tax-free income, because your passive income will be offset by otherwise unusable passive losses.
-Generally, unused passive losses can be carried over to offset passive income in subsequent years, and unused passive activity loss carryforwards are allowed to be used in full when you dispose of your entire interest in the activity generating the passive losses in a fully taxable transaction.
+In effect, you will have created tax-free income because your passive income will be offset by otherwise unusable passive losses.
+Generally, unused passive losses can be carried over to offset passive income in subsequent years, and unused passive activity loss carryforwards can be used in full when you dispose of your entire interest in the activity generating the passive losses in a fully taxable transaction.

 • Recognize income when your tax bracket is low• Pay deductible expenses when your tax bracket is high• Postpone tax whenever possible

 By using these methods, you may be able to lower your overall tax liability.